 - And really shake it until the outside of the shaker is frosty and beading with sweat (10-15 seconds).

-Now before you get your panties in a wad, I fully realize that a classic Cadillac margarita does not have added sweetener.
+Now before you get you leave me a nasty comment, I fully realize that a classic Cadillac margarita does not have added sweetener.

 That the Grand Marnier IS the sweetener.